SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: General Experimental Setup

-Where applicable, we employ the same architecture and augmentation as for SynthSeg (T1 baseline, TTA).
 The predictions of all methods are postprocessed as in Section~\ref{sec:inference}, except for nnUNet, which uses its own postprocessing.
-All learning-based methods are retrained twice, and models are chosen relatively to the validation set.
-Segmentations are assessed by computing (hard) Dice scores, as well as the $95^{th}$ percentile of the surface distance (SD95, in millimetres).
+We use the default implementation for all competing methods, except for a few minor points that are listed in Supplement~5.
+All learning-based methods are trained twice, and models are chosen relatively to the validation set.
+Segmentations are assessed by computing (hard) Dice scores and the $95^{th}$ percentile of the surface distance (SD95, in millimetres).